| | | |

 • Silken/soft tofu would be good to create a smooth, more mochi-like texture.

 • You will need to adjust the amount of potato starch depending on the water content of your tofu.
-You need just enough potato starch to hold the mixture together, but the mixture should still be wet.
+You need just enough potato starch to hold the mixture together, but the mixture should still be a little wet (but not stick to your hands).

 • Potato Starch* ⟶ This holds the tofu mixture together and creates a chewy texture.
 I don’t recommend subbing other starches as they won’t be as chewy.